 Aspen Counseling and Consulting, a Rosecrance affiliate, will help the family prepare to lovingly confront addictive behaviors.

 Rosecrance provides a variety of specialty-focused services for specific populations:

 The Rosecrance Florian Program for uniformed service personnel.

 If you are a firefighter, paramedic, law enforcement officer or member of the military, you can be put in a traumatic situation at almost any time.
 Alcohol and drug use is common among uniformed service personnel looking for ways to cope with the stress of these responsibilities.

 Rosecrance offers our unique Florian Program to help people in uniform achieve lasting recovery.
 The program is directed by Daniel DeGryse.
 He is an active-duty battalion chief/EMT with more than 27 years of experience at the Chicago Fire Department and 30 years of experience in the field of addiction and mental health.
 He developed the program in collaboration with Rosecrance’s Dr. Raymond Garcia, a board-certified psychiatrist and addictionologist who is trained and experienced in treating uniformed service personnel for co-occurring disorders.
 Click here to learn more about the program.

-The Opioid Specific Program provides evidence-based programming to treat clients’ entire physical, mental, and spiritual health while helping to identify and cope with the real reasons behind opiate abuse.
+The Opioid Specific Treatment provides evidence-based care to treat clients’ entire physical, mental, and spiritual health while helping to identify and cope with the real reasons behind opiate abuse.
 We realize that opiate addiction is not just a physical problem.
 Our trained staff work with this unique population to address the developmental, physical, mental health, and addictive issues of opioid-addicted persons.
 Education is provided on Medication Assisted Therapy and assessment of and treatment for chronic pain.
 Effective case management is provided to monitor and maintain ongoing support and aftercare services.
-Our Opioid Specific Program is located at our Harrison Campus.
+Our Opioid Specific care is located at our Harrison Campus.